CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP-IPv6.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unreachability aspath allow-my-asn occurrences</h>

-Configures the maximum number of occurrences of the local system's AS number in the received AS_PATH for the peer group.
+Configures the maximum number of occurrences of the local system's AS number in the received AS_PATH for the peer group for BGP unreachability SAFI (failure signaling).
 You can set a value between 1 and 10.

 ### Command Syntax